 FAQ: "We recently purchased and received a set of gray tiles for the LabScan XE.
 They are 20%, 40%, and 60% white and are calibrated.
 What tolerance would you recommend that we use for these tiles.
 If the instruments (we have four of them) read any one of the tiles out of the recommended tolerance, what should be the course of action?"

-As a caveat HunterLab does not validate instrument performance on the 20%, 40% gray, and 60% while tiles your company purchased.
-The tolerance is for you to establish but we can offer some advice here.
+HunterLab does not validate instrument performance on the 20%, 40% gray, and 60% while tiles.
+The tolerance is for the user to establish.

 The Hunter OQ Operational Qualification for your LabScan XE are the two built-in diagnostic tests in EasyMatch QC.
 Go to Sensor/Diagnostics for the following diagnostic tests.